Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Setup

-Agents are myopic, i.e. they form, maintain, or sever relationships based on the current utility these bring.
-In each round, a \emph{matching process} $m^t$ selects a pair of agents $(i,j)$.
-The matching process $m^t$ is a stochastic process $\{m^t: t \in \mathbb{N}\}$ over $\mathcal{M} \coloneqq \{(i,j) \in \mathcal{I}\times \mathcal{I}: i \neq j\}$.
-If the pair $(i,j)$ is selected, agent $i$ will get to choose whether to form/mantain or not form/sever a relationship with $j$.
+Agents are myopic, i.e., they form, maintain, or sever relationships based on the current utility these bring.
+In each round, a \emph{matching process} $m^t$ selects a pair of agents $(i,j)$.\footnote{We use the wording ``matching process'' or ``meeting process'' interchangeably throughout the paper.} The matching process $m^t$ is a stochastic process $\{m^t: t \in \mathbb{N}\}$ over $\mathcal{M} \coloneqq \{(i,j) \in \mathcal{I}\times \mathcal{I}: i \neq j\}$.
+If the pair $(i,j)$ is selected, agent $i$ will choose whether to form/maintain or not form/sever a relationship with $j$.
 After the matching process selects a pair of agents, a pair of choice-specific idiosyncratic shocks $(\epsilon_{ij,t}(0), \epsilon_{ij,t}(1))$ are drawn, where $\epsilon_{ij,t}(1)$ corresponds to the taste shock in forming/maintaining a relationship with $j$ at time $t$.
 These shocks are unobserved by the econometrician and enter additively in the utility of each choice.\footnote{Additive separability of unobserved shocks is a common assumption in the econometric literature on discrete choice and games \citep{Aguirregabiria2010}, though it is not innocuous.
 In our setting, it precludes factors unobserved by the econometrician from affecting the marginal effect of covariates and network characteristics on utility (homophily in preferences), as taste shocks act as pure location shifts.} Given that choice is myopic, agent $i$ forms/maintain a relation with $j$ if, and only if

 where $[a, g_{-ij}]$ denotes an adjacency matrix with all entries equal to matrix $g$ except for entry $ij$, which equals $a$.